18F/development-guide/_pages/on-call.md

 The incentives for being on-call also need to be very clear.
 Will overtime be paid?
 Is there a limit to the amount of hours staff can work?
-These incentives need to be clearly defined and clarified for the team before anyone is expected to accept an on-call shift.v Some of the limitations like hour caps may be level-specific, and so we will need to build an organizational fluency at the supervisory level to help individual people navigate them.
+These incentives need to be clearly defined and clarified for the team before anyone is expected to accept an on-call shift.
+Some of the limitations like hour caps may be level-specific, and so we will need to build an organizational fluency at the supervisory level to help individual people navigate them.